mysteryihs/oscarswebservices-portfolio/src/pages/blog/2020-03-20-seo-guide-for-beginners.md

 - Quality of the content (No duplicate content or spam)
 - How many other websites link back to your site (also called backlinks)
 - How reputable (or authoritative) the other websites that link to you are
+- Having a sitemap.xml and a robots.txt in your website
+- Having a well structured website